mapninja/Earthsys144/week00/05_submitting_homework_and_getting_help.md

 ## Introduction

-Effective communication is crucial in spatial data science - both when submitting your work and when seeking assistance.
-This lab teaches you the essential skills for properly formatting and submitting various types of assignments, as well as how to effectively seek help when you encounter technical problems.
+Effective communication is crucial in a course with nearly 100 students - both when submitting your work and when seeking assistance.
+This guide teaches you the essential skills for properly formatting and submitting various types of assignments, as well as how to effectively seek help when you encounter technical problems.

 ## Learning Objectives

-By the end of this lab, you will be able to:
+By the end of this guide, you will be able to:

 - Submit homework in proper formats (images, PDFs, links)
 - Create high-quality screenshots and documentation